 Baccalaureate degrees provide advanced degree opportunities for students in a variety of fields.
-The Bachelor of Applied Science in Business and Organizational Management is designed for associate degree graduates (A.S., A.A., or A.A.S.) to build on skills for managerial positions requiring baccalaureate degrees.
+The Bachelor of Applied Science in Business and Organizational Management is designed for associate degree graduates to build on skills for managerial positions requiring baccalaureate degrees.
 Specializations include Accounting, Agribusiness Management, Equine Studies, Health Care Management, Human Resources Management, Logistics and Supply Chain Management, Management Information Systems and Public Safety Administration.
-The Bachelor of Science in Early Childhood Education is designed for associate degree graduates (A.S., A.A.) to build on skills for early childhood education teaching positions requiring a baccalaureate degree.
+The Bachelor of Science in Early Childhood Education is designed for associate degree graduates to build on skills for early childhood education teaching positions requiring a baccalaureate degree.
 The Registered Nurse to Bachelor of Science in Nursing program allows associate degree registered nurses to advance their careers to meet community demand for B.S.N. prepared nurses.